Sourdough Focaccia Bread (Easy True-Sourdough Loaf)

 STRETCH AND FOLDS:

-Now, with slightly wet hands, grab a section of the focaccia dough and stretch it above the bowl, then fold it over on top of the dough.
+2. Now, with slightly wet hands, grab a section of the focaccia dough and stretch it above the bowl, then fold it over on top of the dough.
 Rotate your bowl clockwise a quarter of the way and repeat an identical stretch and fold.
 Repeat the process until you come full circle.
 You will notice the dough will start to look much smoother than before.

-Then, flip the dough ball with the seam side down.
+3. Then, flip the dough ball with the seam side down.
 Continue to cup the sides of the dough by scooping and tucking the dough underneath itself to create a more smooth looking dough ball.
 Do this about 10-20 times while turning the dough in a circle.
 Stop if you start to see the top of the focaccia dough begin to rip.

 BULK FERMENTATION:

-Now this is the most finicky part of sourdough.
+1. Now this is the most finicky part of sourdough.
 There isn’t a set time for your bulk ferment.
 It is greatly dependent on the temperature of your environment.
 The warmer it is, the faster your dough will ferment.
 The opposite is true for cooler temperatures.

 Here’s what to look for:

-- The dough looks light and airy, and jiggles when shaken.
+-The dough looks light and airy, and jiggles when shaken.

-- There should be visible bubbles in the dough.
+-There should be visible bubbles in the dough.

-Pour the olive oil on the bottom of the pan and spread it evenly all over the bottom and the sides of the pan.
+1. Line a 9 x 13 inch metal baking pan with parchment paper and pour the olive oil on the bottom of the pan and spread it evenly all over the bottom and the sides of the pan.

-Pour the sourdough focaccia dough into the pan.
+3. Pour the sourdough focaccia dough into the pan.
 Then take the top of the dough and fold it towards the middle and lightly press it with your fingers so that it sticks.
 Repeat the same motion with the bottom of the dough, to create like a tri-fold.
 Now flip the dough with the seam side down.

 Shape

-Preheat the oven to 425 degrees F.
+2. Preheat the oven to 425 degrees F.

-Drizzle a little more olive oil on top of the dough and on your fingers.
+3. Drizzle a little more olive oil on top of the dough and on your fingers.
 To dimple the dough, gently press your fingers into the sourdough focaccia until you lightly touch the bottom of the dish.
 Repeat until the entire dough has been dimpled.
 Be sure not to over-dimple the dough.
-This can cause the lovely air pockets to pop and create a more dense crumb.
+This can cause the lovely air pockets to pop and create a dense crumb.

-Sprinkle the sourdough with flaky sea salt and any other delicious toppings like these –
+4. Sprinkle the sourdough with flaky sea salt and any other delicious toppings like these –

-- Fresh herbs (coat in oil so they don’t burn)
+-Fresh herbs (coat in oil so they don't burn)

-- Sliced cherry tomatoes
+-Sliced cherry tomatoes

-- Sliced yellow potatoes
+-Sliced yellow potatoes

-- Cinnamon and Sugar
+-Cinnamon and Sugar

-Gently press the toppings into the dimpled focaccia.
+5. Gently press the toppings into the dimpled focaccia.

 Bake